Order-Preserving outer automorphisms of free and surface groups: Order-preserving braids via the Burau representation

 \begin{prop} The braids \begin{itemize} \item $\sigma_4^{-3}\sigma_3^{-3}\sigma_2^3\sigma_1^3$ in $B_5$, \item $(\sigma_6^{-3}\sigma_5^{-3}\sigma_4^{-3}\sigma_3^{3}\sigma_2^{3}\sigma_1^{3})^2$ in $B_7$, \item $\sigma_8^{-3}\dots\sigma_5^{-3}\sigma_4^{3}\dots\sigma_1^{3}$ in $B_9$ \end{itemize} have positive Burau eigenvalues and are order-preserving. \end{prop}

-\begin{proof} Since $\mathbb{E}$ is an ordered field given by \cref{lem:OrderingOnE}, the field $\mathbb{E}$ can be equipped with a topology induced by the ordering.
-In particular, open sets in this topology are open intervals with respect to the ordering defined by $Q$

-where $a,b \in \mathbb{E}$.
-Addition and multiplication are continuous operations with respect to the topology on $\mathbb{E}$.
-Polynomials over $\mathbb{E}$ are continuous functions on $\mathbb{E}$.
-Therefore, we can count the number of real roots of a polynomial by observing the number of sign changes of the polynomial.
+\begin{proof} Since $\mathbb{E}$ is a real closed field, polynomials in one variable over $\mathbb{E}$ satisfies intermediate value theorem \cite[Chapter XI, \S 2, Theorem 2.5]{LangAlgebra}.
+In other words, we can count the number of roots in $\mathbb{E}$ of a polynomial in one variable over $\mathbb{E}$ by observing the number of sign changes of the polynomial.